Frequently Asked Questions

 10. How many students can be on the team for the National Conservation Foundation (NCF) Envirothon?

 Only 5 students can comprise the state team at the NCF- North American Envirothon.
-As in the regional and state competitions, at least 4 of the original members of the team winning the state competition must participate in the NCF Envirothon.
+As in the state competition, at least 4 of the original members of the team winning the state competition must participate in the NCF Envirothon.
 If your team is unable to advance to the NCF Envirothon with 4 original members, your team will lose its right to advance and the second place team will receive the right to advance.
-Only high school teams are allowed to advance to the NCF Envirothon.

 11. How do I prepare my team for the competition?